The royal wedding, in pictures

-The guests are starting to arrive at Windsor Castle for the wedding of Prince Harry and Meghan Markle.
+Prince Harry and Meghan Markle kiss on the steps of St. George's Chapel shortly after being married on Saturday.
+It was their first kiss as husband and wife.
+Ben Stansall/Pool/AFP/Getty Images

-The couple is scheduled to exchange vows at noon (7 a.m.
-ET) in a ceremony expected to last an hour.
+With millions watching around the world Saturday, Britain’s Prince Harry married American Meghan Markle in a ceremony that combined British pageantry with modern style.

-From there, they will ride a horse-drawn carriage through the town of Windsor, greeting people along a two-mile procession.
-People have come from far and wide to get a glimpse of the newlyweds and be a part of the local festivities.
+After the wedding, the couple rode through the town of Windsor in a horse-drawn carriage, greeting people along a two-mile procession.
+People came from far and wide to get a glimpse of the newlyweds and be a part of the local festivities.

 The day will end with a couple of receptions: one in the afternoon hosted by Harry’s grandmother, Queen Elizabeth II, and another at night hosted by his father, Prince Charles.